 On completion, a survey of the pilot bore confirmed that it had finished over target by just 37mm high at the receipt pit location.
 The main reason for this was the unforeseen change in ground conditions at the 60m point.

 Thrust Bore and Steel Case Installation

 As envisaged, during the case installation UEA encountered extremely tough ground conditions at 60 metres.
-This lifted the auger borers’ thrust and rotation pressures to its maximum – and the point of near-failure.
-UEA persisted to the best of its capabilities to avoid retracting all the augers, and managed to complete the bore with an average progression rate of 14 metres per day.
+This lifted the auger borers’ thrust and rotation pressures to its maximum, at the point of near-failure.
+UEA was able to avoid retracting all the augers, and managed to complete the bore with an average progression rate of 14 metres per day.

-UEA ensured the client was kept up to date about changes in ground conditions and their impact on the bore’s design.
-UEA’s ability to re-design the machine set-up allowed all parties to deal successfully with the alignment issue and ensured the product pipe was installed within the agreed tolerances.
+UEA ensured the client was informed about changes in ground conditions and their impact on the bore’s design.
+The team’s ability to re-design the machine set-up allowed all parties to deal successfully with the alignment issue and ensured the product pipe was installed within the agreed tolerances.